grafana/loki/docs/promtail-setup.md

 ## Daemonset method

-Daemonset will deploy promtail on every node within the kubernetes cluster.
+Daemonset will deploy `promtail` on every node within the Kubernetes cluster.

 Daemonset deployment is great to collect all of the container logs within the cluster.
 It is great solution for single tenant.
 All of the logs will send to a single Loki server.

 ### Example

 ```yaml
 ---Daemonset.yaml
 apiVersion: extensions/v1beta1